DarkGengar/100DaysOfMLCode/README.md

 **Today's Progress:** I have started to implement the neural network and read the book 'Make Your Own Neural Network' by Tariq Rashid.

+**Thoughts:** The book is a great introduction to neural networks and the math part is very well explained.